Gallbladder removal - open

 - The nurse will help you sit up in bed, hang your legs over the side, and then stand up and start to walk.

 - At first you will receive fluids into your vein through an intravenous tube (IV).
-Soon, though, the doctors and nurses will ask you to start drinking liquids and then eat other foods.
+Soon after, you will be asked to start drinking liquids and eating foods.

 Gurusamy KS.
 Surgical treatment of gallstones.
 Gastroenterol Clin North Am.
 2010;39:229-244.